prajwalita17/Advanced-Physical-Design-using-OpenLANE-and-Skywater-130-PDK/README.md

 - **Power and performance optimization**: OpenLANE can analyze and optimize a design for power and performance, including power-grid analysis, power-aware synthesis, and power-aware placement.
 - **Analog and mixed-signal design**: OpenLANE includes support for the design and verification of analog and mixed-signal circuits, including SPICE-level simulation and layout.

+## RTL2GDS OpenLANE Flow

- OpenLANE flow consists of several stages.
+ **OpenLANE flow** consists of several stages.
 By default all the flow steps are run in sequence.
 Each stage may consist of multiple sub-stages.
 OpenLANE can also be run interactively as shown here.

 1. Synthesis
       1. `yosys` - Performs RTL synthesis